sameer/purisa.me/content/blog/binary_g_code/index.md

 tags = ["g-code", "compression"]
 +++

-This post is the first in a series I am making about [binary G-code](https://help.prusa3d.com/article/binary-g-code_646763): a compressed format for [G-code](https://en.wikipedia.org/wiki/G-code) released by [Prusa Research](https://www.prusa3d.com/).
+_This post is the first in a series I am making about [binary G-code](https://help.prusa3d.com/article/binary-g-code_646763)_.

+Binary G-code is a compressed format for [G-code](https://en.wikipedia.org/wiki/G-code) released by [Prusa Research](https://www.prusa3d.com/).
 They claim a 70% size reduction on average while maintaining a low CPU/memory footprint.
 This is a _pretty big deal_ for 3D printing and CNC in general.

 ## Motivation